All gas powered ATVs will have at least one spark plug, if not two, and will need to be replaced.

 You can reuse the spark plugs, but it’s a bad idea.

 Cleaning the spark plugs in your ATV may help, a little, but it’s not worth the effort.
-If you’re going through the trouble to remove all the plastics to get the plug out, you might as well put new plugs in.
+If you’re going through the trouble to remove all the plastic to get the plug out, you might as well put new plugs in.

 Cleaning the plugs may be worth it if you’re stuck in the middle of nowhere, but as a general advice, it’s not smart to clean spark plugs to reuse them.